-1. [Clean Energy Caucus/AGO/Distribution Companies/MA DOER] Consider existing telecommunications networks when considering communication options for the metering and distribution systems as part of the cost effectiveness and security and reliability analyses.
+1. [Clean Energy Caucus/ Office of the Attorney General/Low Income Network /Distribution Companies/MA DOER/General Electric] Consider existing telecommunications networks when considering communication options for the metering and distribution systems as part of the cost effectiveness and security and reliability analyses.

+5.9.
 Time Varying Rates Principles/Recommendations